z88dk/z88dk/libsrc/_DEVELOPMENT/stdio/readme.txt

   13      1   memstream_flags   see below
-  14      2   char **bufp       where to store buffer address 16      2   size_t *sizep     where to store buffer length 18      2   char *buffer      current buffer address 20      2   end_index         index to last byte in buffer 22      2   position_index    file pointer index (next read/write index)
+  14      2   char **bufp       where to store buffer address 16      2   size_t *sizep     where to store buffer length 18      8   b_vector          byte vector to manage resizeable buffer 26      2   fptr              file pointer index (index in vector for next read/write)
-  24      2   append_index      pointer index to one past last valid byte

 * memstream_flags